 Nathan was pickier when he was younger, and he was thin.
 So, in addition to giving him a multivitamin with iron, I gave him one bottle of Pediasure every day.
-I also gave him 1000 IU of Vitamin D (and still do) everyday.
+I also gave him 1000 IU of Vitamin D (and still do) every day.
 (I take 6,000 IU per day.
 We use Seeking Health D3 drops).

 I started giving Nathan vitamin D after I was diagnosed with vitamin D deficiency.
 My doctor prescribed a high dose of vitamin D (10,000 IU per day) to counteract the deficiency.
-The vitamin therapy had amazing affects on my mood–within 3 days I felt better.
+The vitamin therapy had amazing effects on my mood–within 3 days I felt better.
 I was ready to start selling vitamin D, I was so impressed.
-I’ve struggled with depression in the past, so this was a HUGE deal!
+I've struggled with depression in the past, so this was a HUGE deal!

 I also noticed that as I continued to take it, I got sick with the cold much less often.
 To this day, if I get a cold, it's milder and it doesn't last as long.
 This is the same with my son.